Streaking and Algae Growth on Roof Shingles: How to Stop it

-The best way to get rid of streaking, algae and mold on your roof is, of course, to prevent if from forming to begin with.
+The best way to get rid of streaking, algae, and mold on your roof is, of course, to prevent it from forming, to begin with.
 At Odyssey Home Remodeling, we use shingles that have copper built into them to prevent your roof from being susceptible to these problems in the first place.
 Copper is a naturally-occurring element that is known for its antimicrobial properties, meaning that it can help to kill bacteria, fungi, and other microorganisms.
 This can help to prevent the growth of mold and algae on your roof, which can cause damage and reduce the lifespan of your shingles.

 In addition to its antimicrobial properties, copper is also highly durable and resistant to corrosion.
-This means that it can help to extend the lifespan of your roofing shingles, and can provide added protection against the elements.
-Copper is also a natural material that is environmentally-friendly and sustainable, making it a popular choice for many homeowners.
+This means that it can help to extend the lifespan of your roofing shingles and can provide added protection against the elements.
+Copper is also a natural material that is environmentally friendly and sustainable, making it a popular choice for many homeowners.